MK732/MK732/README.md

 ## Hello!
 I'm Mike👋

-- 🌱 Software Engineer and Game Dev Enthusiast
+- 🌱 Software Engineer, Cloud and Game Dev Enthusiast
 - 👯 I’m looking to collaborate with other developers in software development and game development.
 - ⚡ Current Projects: Gamefo | What's the Dish! | AudioTrace